 Antioxidants as Part of a Healthy Diet

 When it comes to getting enough antioxidants every day, think of adding as many colors to your plate as possible.
 There isn’t necessarily a target amount of antioxidants, and every person has his or her own unique needs, but eating a variety of plants throughout the day is beneficial.
-Making a smoothie for breakfast, leafy green salad for lunch and a grain bowl for dinner will certainly include an abundance of antioxidants.
-Thankfully, red wine and coffee count too.
+Making a smoothie for breakfast, a leafy green salad for lunch and a grain bowl for dinner will certainly include a plethora of foods that are high in antioxidants.
+And thankfully, red wine and coffee count, too.
 In fact, coffee is one of the highest sources of antioxidants in the American diet.